6 Ways to Lean on Your Military Community to Settle Into Your New Home Faster

 1. Connect with a sponsor to see how the locals live

-Before you PCS, do your best to get paired with a person at your new duty station who has a similar rank and family situation as you do to help show you the ropes.
+Before you PCS, you will be assigned a sponsor at your new duty station who is of a similar rank or family situation to help you during this PCS.
 Sponsors are typically assigned through your unit.
-You also can request a sponsor through your local Relocation Assistance Program or Military and Family Support Center.
-A sponsor can be a friendly face with a wealth of personal experience who can make those critical first introductions, guide you to important resources and give you an insider’s perspective of your new duty station and community.
-It’s best to reach out to your sponsor before moving day.
+You also can request a sponsor through your local Military and Family Support Center’s relocation assistance service provider.
+A sponsor can be a friendly face with knowledge and experience who can make those critical first introductions, guide you to important resources and give you an insider’s perspective of your new duty station and community.

 2. Work with a relocation assistance professional to get referrals to other services

-A relocation assistance professional can help you embrace your new home by offering one-on-one consultations on everything from setting a budget, providing resources for spouse employment and child care to stress management.
-Find a relocation specialist by selecting Relocation Assistance Program and your installation from the drop-down menu on MilitaryINSTALLATIONS.
+A relocation assistance service provider can help you embrace your new community with consultations on everything from housing and child care to spouse employment and stress management.
+Find a relocation service provider by selecting relocation assistance program and your installation from the drop-down menu on MilitaryINSTALLATIONS.

 3. Check out Armed Services YMCA programs for family bonding opportunities and meeting new neighbors

 Armed Services YMCA provides several programs designed to help military families – with a particular focus on helping junior enlisted service men and women – grow their networks of support.
-Operation Outdoors sponsors family, youth and teen camps at their 34 branches and affiliate locations.
+Operation Camp sponsors family, youth and teen camps at their 34 branches and affiliate locations.
 These meaningful experiences help families bond with other members of the military community while offering tools to cope with the unique challenges of military life.
-The Parent and Me education program teaches strategies to help with early childhood development in a community of support where parents and children can learn from each other.
+Operation Little Learners teaches strategies to help with early childhood development in a community of support where parents and children can learn from each other.

 4. Explore Morale, Welfare and Recreation activities to have fun and meet new people